gravitational/teleport/rfd/0083-prevent-user-role-self-lock.md

 When a user locks themselves out, they are unable to further manage the teleport cluster.
 We want to prevent that since this is bad for the user experience and prevents them from using the product.

-Further, for our Cloud offering, we don't perform account resets as a policy.
+Further, for our Cloud offering, we don't perform account resets as a policy (as per https://gravitational.slab.com/posts/engaging-with-the-cloud-team-k1b83cit).
 The only recourse for a customer is to delete their cluster & deploy a new one.
 This inevitably leads to data loss.

 On-prem customers could work around this "locked out" state by running `tctl` locally on the auth server to create a new admin user.